What is asbestos?

 - Properly dispose of any waste that contains asbestos

-There is detailed information and advice in the HSA’s practical guidelines (pdf) on the management and containment of ACMs in workplaces.
+You can find detailed information and advice in the HSA’s practical guidelines (pdf) on the management and containment of ACMs in workplaces.
 The HSA has also published an Asbestos Information Sheet, aimed at employees and safety representatives, as well as employers.

 The HSA has the power to inspect sites where work with asbestos is being carried out and its inspectors can call on a site without giving notice.
 They must be given full access to all areas of that site to ensure that the regulations are being complied with.